Mar-a-Lago investigation puts Palm Beach back in national spotlight

 The FBI search this week of former President Donald Trump's Palm Beach home has once again put the area in the national spotlight.

-The notoriety is not exactly being embraced by the locals on the island or mainland.
+The notoriety is not necessarily being embraced by the locals on the island or mainland.

 This week's news has created a migration of people and media that seem to disrupt everyday life.